 ...write down any questions.
 For example:

-- What extra help does my child get?
+- What help does my child get?

 - How do you measure my child's progress?
 Is he/she making the progress you'd expect?